Gain critical insights by using ctDNA testing with exquisite sensitivity

 Exquisite sensitivity to enhance your expertise

-Haystack MRD’s technology enables ultrasensitive ctDNA testing with the ability to detect 95% of cases at 0.0005% tumor fraction, and in many cases, as low as 0.00008% tumor fraction, or approximately 1 ctDNA molecule in >1 million normal DNA molecules.
+Haystack MRD’s technology enables ultrasensitive ctDNA testing with the ability to detect 95% of cases at 0.0006% tumor fraction.
 With such a low limit of detection, you can uncover the insights you need to help you make earlier and more confident treatment decisions.

 Deeper residual disease